Blanche of Lancaster: Marriage

 On 19 May 1359, at Reading Abbey, Reading, Berkshire, Blanche married her third cousin, John of Gaunt, fourth son of King Edward III.
 The whole royal family was present at the wedding, and the King gave Blanche expensive gifts of jewellery.
+The wealth she brought to the marriage was the foundation of John's fortune.

 The title Duke of Lancaster became extinct upon her father's death without male heirs in 1361.
 However, as he was married to Blanche, John of Gaunt became Earl of Lancaster, Earl of Derby, Earl of Lincoln and Earl of Leicester, although he did not receive all of these titles until the death of Blanche's older sister, Maud, in 1362.
 The Duchy of Lancaster (second creation) was later bestowed on Gaunt.
 The influence associated with the titles would lead him to become Lord High Steward.

 Jean Froissart described Blanche (following her death) as "jone et jolie" ("young and pretty").
 Geoffrey Chaucer described "White" (the central figure in his Book of the Duchess, believed to have been inspired by Blanche: see below) in such terms as "rody, fresh, and lyvely hewed", her neck as "whyt, smothe, streght, and flat", and her throat as "a round tour of yvoire": she was "bothe fair and bright", and Nature's "cheef patron [pattern] of beautee".

 Gaunt and Blanche's marriage is widely believed to have been happy, although there is little solid evidence for this.
 The assumption seems to be based on the fact that Gaunt chose to be buried with Blanche, despite his two subsequent marriages, and on the themes of love, devotion and grief expressed in Chaucer's poem (see below)—a rather circular argument, as it is partly on the basis of these themes that the couple's relationship is identified as the inspiration for the poem.
 Blanche and Gaunt had seven children, three of whom survived infancy.